rezendi/ykarma/README.md

 really transferable, and because money has to leave the system <i>somehow</i>
 or we'll have runaway inflation.

-However one possible experimental notion is for e.g. 10% of the spent karma to be retained by the vendor, because there is such a thing as proxy reputation.
+However one possible experimental notion is for a fraction of the spent karma to be retained by the vendor, because there is such a thing as proxy reputation.
 This may be at the buyer's discretion, independent of the transaction completing successfully -- i.e. you can always buy the reward, whether or not